giellalt/giellalt.github.io/tts/index.md

 # Developing TTS

+This pages gives an overview of production of text-to-speech (TTS) programs for minority languages.
+Programs built so far can be found at the [Borealium resource page](https://borealium.org/en/category/text-to-speech/).

-# Phases in the process
+# Phases in the production process

 1. [Collecting and preparing text to be used](text-prearateion.html) (**several months**)
 2. [Recording tehe texts](recording.md) (**one week** of studio time)